Jatzylap/Magical-Addons/README.md

 Currently in development.

 ## Warning
-This is a standalone data pack and is not guaranteed to work with mods or shader packs.
+This is a standalone data pack and is not guaranteed to work with any complementary mods or shader packs.

 ## Setup
 - Locate your .minecraft installation directory